iamnotnato/alx-system_engineering-devops/0x02-shell_redirections/README.md

     * Output format: One line, one word.
     * Words should be sorted.

-> 💡*Fun Fact : Maya Angelou*
-> *“If you are always trying to be normal, you will never know how amazing you can be.” *
+> 💡*Fun Fact : Quote by Maya Angelou : “If you are always trying to be normal, you will never know how amazing you can be.”*

 * **14. It must be in that file**
   * File : [14-findthatword](./14-findthatword)